 a lot of South Asian foods include carbohydrate rich foods

-Low Carbohydrate diets are seen as one diet that can help with weight loss.
+Low carb diets are seen as one diet that can help with weight loss.

-The way the diet works is by not adding excessive wrong fats or sugar to your food.
+The way the diet works is by not adding excessive carbohydrates or sugar to your food.
 Therefore, your body essentially resorts to using fat already stored in your body.

-For British Asian and Desi people this is a major challenge, since a lot of South Asian foods include carbohydrate rich foods as part of their traditional diet.
+For British Asian and Desi people, this is a major challenge, since a lot of South Asian foods include carbohydrate-rich foods as part of their traditional and everyday diet.

-You must aim not have any of the following foods on a low carb-diet:
+You must aim not to have any of the following foods on a low carb diet:

 - Starchy Vegetables – all kinds of white potatoes, red potatoes, fries, chips, corn (makki), peas, beetroot, parsnips, butternut squash, sweet potatoes and carrots.

-- High Sugar Fruits – mangoes, bananas, figs, grapes, cherries, pomegranates, tangerines, pineapple, pears and kiwi.
+- High Sugar Fruits – mangoes, apples, bananas, figs, grapes, cherries, pomegranates, tangerines, pineapple, pears and kiwi.